iAmMrinal0/site_nikola_source/posts/using-lenses-in-purescript.md

 I believe we all have come across interesting problems while programming and once we found the solution or an easier way to do it, we had our minds blown away.
 I had a similar feeling when I discovered `lenses` and started using them.
 No, I am not talking about <!-- TEASER_END --> my glasses or eye lenses.
 I am talking about `lenses` in [Haskell](https://github.com/ekmett/lens) or [PureScript.](https://github.com/purescript-contrib/purescript-profunctor-lenses) Incase you didn't know, we use PureScript at Juspay and after looking at the code for one of our projects, someone came up with a suggestion to use `lenses.` I had heard of the term, however never found a reason to use it.
 And now seemed like a good chance to do that.

+<b>Update:</b> If you've read this post already then you should check out the end as I've updated the post to describe a shorter way to define lenses.

 So let's start with the problem we have and how we would solve it.
 Let's say we have a lot of records which are wrapped in a constructor.
 Something like the following:

 ``` haskell